-- Usually, there is no access to a calculator.
+Usually, there is no access to a calculator.
 Be ready to prove calculation skills without and with scrap paper.

-- Practice the following disciplines with odd numbers by taking online speed tests
+Practice the following disciplines with odd numbers by taking online speed tests: Addition, Subtraction, Multiplication and Division.
+These tricks will improve your speed and confidence.

-- Addition

-- Subtraction

-- Multiplication

-- Division

-- Tricks on the right will improve your speed and confidence.